Split platform

-A split platform is a station that has a platform for each track, split onto two or more levels.
+A split platform, stacked platform, or separate platform is a station that has a platform for each track, split onto two or more levels.
 This configuration allows a narrower station plan (or footprint) horizontally, at the expense of a deeper (or higher) vertical elevation, because sets of tracks and platforms are stacked above each other.
 Where two rail lines cross or run parallel for a time, split platforms are sometimes used in a hybrid arrangement that allows for convenient cross-platform interchange between trains running in the same general direction.

 Reasons for usage

 On the London Underground, to minimise the risk of subsidence, the tunnel alignments largely followed the roads on the surface and avoided passing under buildings.
 If a road was too narrow to allow the construction of side-by-side tunnels, they would be aligned one above the other, so that a number of stations have platforms at different levels.

-Moreover is very useful if the line branches from the station, since diverting tunnel or tracks do not intersect each other.
+It is also sometimes used if the line branches from the station, so diverting tunnels or tracks do not intersect each other.

 Examples

 North America

-Examples of split platform layout in the United States are Rosslyn on the Washington Metro's Blue and Orange Lines; Pentagon on the Washington Metro's Blue and Yellow Lines; and Harvard and Porter stations on the Boston-Cambridge MBTA Red Line.
+Examples of split platform layout in the United States are Rosslyn on the Washington Metro's Blue, Silver and Orange Lines; Pentagon on the Washington Metro's Blue and Yellow Lines; North Station on the MBTA Green and Orange Lines; Harvard and Porter stations on the Boston-Cambridge MBTA Red Line.
 Split platforms are also at downtown Oakland, California on BART's 12th and 19th Street stations, as well as in Los Angeles Metro Rail's Wilshire/Vermont station.
 MARTA's Ashby station uses the configuration to separate the eastbound and westbound platforms.